-Yemen's Houthis lash out after air strike with missile attack
+Yemen's Houthis respond to air strike with missile attack

 “The air strikes killed powerful people, and their tribes and families will be drawn closer to the Houthis as they all try to retaliate.”

-(Reporting By Noah Browning and Mohammed Ghobari, editing by Sami Aboudi and Peter Graff)
+Reporting By Noah Browning and Mohammed Ghobari, additional reporting by Bozorgmehr Sharafedin, editing by Sami Aboudi and Peter Graff